kenny-zetaris/Documentation/tutorial/Troubleshooting.rst

 **I find the zetaris services in the status page in waiting mode for ever ?**

 None of the service should take more than 5 min to startup.
-If it stays in waitin gmode for more than 10 minutes its could mean :
+If it stays in waiting mode for more than 10 minutes it could mean :

   - The service is hung - Stop and start the service to resolve the deadlock .
   - The license have expired - You need to contact zetaris to renew the license .
   - The network failed - You can restart the VM.